Axellience/gmm-js-client-sample/README.md

  2. Get the list of user private project by sending a GET to https://api.genmymodel.com/projects/my
  3. Create the list of user's projects in the DOM

-To see how the OAuth flow works, check there : https://repository.genmymodel.com/a.baron/GMM-js-client-sample/OAuth-Client-flow/1
+To see how the OAuth flow works, check here : https://repository.genmymodel.com/a.baron/GMM-js-client-sample/OAuth-Client-flow/1

 ### Live demo